Transdev: United Kingdom

 Transdev owns three car services in London.
 Green Tomato Cars is an environmentally friendly passenger car service in London and was established in 2006.
-Trident Niven, acquired in December 2012, is a London-based private hire company and has a fleet of 100 cars.
+Trident Niven, which was acquired in December 2012, is a London-based private hire company and operates a fleet of 100 cars.
 Black Car Service, established in May 2014, is a new corporate chauffeured car service in London, with a fleet of 150 black unbranded Volkswagen CCs (as of May 2014).

-In April 2021, it was announced that Transdev had reached an agreement with Arriva to purchase Yorkshire Tiger, with the business rebranded Team Pennine upon completion in July 2021.
+During April 2021, it was announced that Transdev had reached an agreement with Arriva to purchase Yorkshire Tiger, with the business rebranded Team Pennine upon completion in July 2021.

 Former UK operations

 Arrow Light Rail, a consortium between the original Transdev, Nottingham City Transport, Bombardier Transportation, Carillion, Galaxy and Innisfree, was contracted to build and operate the Nottingham Express Transit for 30.5 years from 9 March 2004.
 However, the contract was terminated in 2011 when Tramlink Nottingham (a Keolis consortium) was selected as the preferred bidder for the construction of Phase 2 of the light rail and operation of the network.
 The last day of operations of Arrow Light Rail was 16 December 2011, few months after the establishment of Veolia Transdev.

-The old Transdev used to own London Sovereign and London United, two of the 20 bus operators serving London, up to the merger with Veolia Transport in March 2011.
+The old Transdev used to own London Sovereign and London United, two of the 20 bus operators serving London, up to the merger with Veolia Transport during March 2011.
 Veolia Transdev took over London Sovereign from the old Transdev until it was sold to RATP Group in April 2014.
 Veolia Transdev never took over London United, instead it passed to RATP.

-The shared-van service Supershuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+The shared-van service SuperShuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.

 Green Tomato Cars, which Transdev owned since 2010, was sold to Travelhire in February 2019.
 The sale marked Transdev's exit from the UK private hire market.